Magnetic ice skating craft

 Make a magnetic ice skating craft!
 This is a fun DIY toy and STEAM learning idea that kids will love.

-safety note: Magnets are extremely dangerous if swallowed.
+Note: Magnets are extremely dangerous if swallowed.
 Please supervise young children around this craft and do not leave magnets laying around where toddlers and babies can reach.

-This easy kids’ craft idea was first published in 2018 and has been updated and reshared for today’s audience.
+This kids’ craft idea was first published in 2018 and has been updated and reshared for today’s audience.

 You might also like our 3D polar bear paper craft

-In Australia right it’s mid-summer and although we did go ice skating last week it was in an indoor, temperature-controlled environment whilst it was 42ºc outside (that’s around 107ºf).
-It’s been a stinking hot summer here and ice skating on a frozen lake is something me and my kids can only dream of.
-Who knows? maybe we’ll actually get to try it one day and see a frozen lake in real life.
+In Australia, it’s mid-summer.
+We did go ice skating last week but it was in an indoor, temperature-controlled environment whilst it was 42ºc outside (107ºf).
+It’s been hot here and outdoor ice skating is something me and my kids can only dream of.

 How to make a magnetic ice skating scene

 This magnetic ice skating craft is easy to make but it’s a little time consuming because you need make several different parts and pull it all together.
-It’s totally worth it though for the cute little cardboard theatre you get at the end, and if you’re cooped up indoors due to the extreme cold (or heat), you may as well be crafting!
+It’s worth it though for the cute little cardboard theatre you get at the end, and if you’re cooped up indoors due to the extreme cold (or heat), you may as well be crafting!

 You will need: